ArsathMohamed351/Elevate-SQL-INTERNSHIP-TASK-4/README.md

 (7, 'Keyboard', 'Electronics', 4, 1500),
 (8, 'T-shirt', 'Clothing', 8, 350);

--- Show all data
 SELECT * FROM Sales;

--- Aggregate functions
 SELECT SUM(Quantity) AS Total_Quantity FROM Sales;
 SELECT AVG(Price) AS Average_Price FROM Sales;
 SELECT COUNT(*) AS Total_Records FROM Sales;

--- Group by category
 SELECT Category, SUM(Quantity) AS Total_Quantity
 FROM Sales
 GROUP BY Category;